In the beginning, there was the old fashioned.

 So we chose 10 simple, popular summer cocktail recipes that Ra himself would be proud of.
 Here they are, coupled with some great information about each cocktail.
 The more memorable information you can provide about a cocktail, the more they’ll sell.

 Where other seasons juggle more nuanced flavors, summer is straightforward.
 Sour and sweet citrus flavors refreshingly explode in your mouth.
 Ice-cold liquor chills you from the inside out.
+Club soda brings a crispness to your mouth.

 The recipes all use the most popular cocktail ingredients, so you’ve likely got them all already.
 That’s one part of what makes them profitable drinks.
 The other part is that they’re all basic bartending drinks, classics.
 People already know and love these drinks.
 Offer them when the time is right and you’ll make money.